Code-Institute-Submissions/globeconnections/README.md

 #### The wireframes have been attached to a separate folder named *wireframes* within this Github repository.

-*The live website is slightly different from the one initially depicted in the wireframes because some features and styles were amended whilst enhancing the website.*
+*The live website is slightly different from the one depicted in the wireframes because some features and styles were amended whilst enhancing the website.*

  ## FEATURES: